 Aurora VLSIís flagship product line is based on a bilingual processor core that executes both Java bytecodes and RISC instructions.
 This provides a high performance Java solution while leveraging the large existing body of legacy code applications, operating system software, software tools, development environments, etc. Unparalleled performance is achieved when executing both Java and legacy code with Aurora VLSI's proprietary architecture.
 This is accomplished without increasing chip prices or power consumption.

-As a relatively new language Java is rapidly gaining momentum as the application development language of choice by software engineers developing for wired and unwired internet appliances, internet servers, mobile devices, PDAs, set top boxes, DTV, and other appliances that take advantage of remote software and compute power.
+Java is an application development language for wired and unwired internet appliances, internet servers, mobile devices, PDAs, set top boxes, DTV, and other appliances that take advantage of remote software and compute power.

-Aurora VLSI has developed two processor core products for Internet appliances and other embedded applications.
-The bilingual processor cores that run both Java and legacy instructions, are available in both single scalar (DeCaf) and 2-way super scalar (Espresso) versions depending on the desired price/performance/power point.
-Pure Java cores can be used alongside any traditional processor core.
+Aurora VLSI has developed two Java processor core products for Internet appliances and other embedded applications.
+The bilingual processor core that runs both Java and legacy instructions, is available as DeCaf-M. Aurora VLSI's pure Java core can be used standalone or alongside any traditional processor core.

 Additionally, for low power and controller applications that want to move up to a 32 bit core, a tiny, low power core that runs popular, industry standard legacy code based on the RISC instruction set that originated at Stanford, is available.
-Design services to assist in customer integration can be provided.
+Historically, design services to assist in customer integration were provided.

 In 2002, Aurora VLSI added common SOC functions to its IP core product line, including SDRAM controllers, DMA engines, AMBA bus components, and RAM arbiters.
-Various cores are combined to form the more highly integrated SOC subsystem products from Aurora VLSI.
+Various cores can be combined to form the more highly integrated SOC subsystems.
 AMBA peripheral subsystems that inlude DMA, and SOC memory controller subsystems are available.
-Custom subsystems can be built as a design service.
+Historically, custom subsystems were built as a design service.

-Aurora VLSI is headquartered in Santa Clara, California, and may be contacted at CustomerService@auroravlsi.com, or +1 408.565.9651.
+Aurora VLSI is headquartered in Santa Clara, California, and may be contacted at CustomerService@auroravlsi.com.
 Its web site is www.auroravlsi.com.